BP-WG/bp-node/README.md

 - **RPC**: reactor-based thread managing incoming client connections, notifying them about changes to the subscribed information;
-- **Block importer**: a client connecting an integration service (see below) to bitcoin blockchain provider (Bitcoin Core, other Bitcoin nodes or indexers) receiving downloaded and new blocks;
-- **Block processor**, a worker pool parsing new blocks coming from the integrated providers into database;
 - **Persistence**, an embedded ReDB database;
+- **Block importer**: a client connecting an integration service (see below) to bitcoin blockchain provider (Bitcoin Core, other Bitcoin nodes or indexers) receiving downloaded and new blocks and adding them into the database;
 - **Query worker pool**, running queries for the client subscriptions in the database.

 In order to operate one also needs to provide a node with an interface to bitcoin blocks integrating